Youth Connection

 Youth Connection was awarded the YPii Involvement Team/Group of the Year Award 2022 which recognises the group’s ability to add value to research proposals and ongoing projects.

 The group helped to co-design an app through a series of online workshops, using prototyping and usability testing tools.
-This enabled the research team to make meaningful changes to their project based
+This enabled the research team to make meaningful changes to their project based on the feedback and contributions from Youth Connection.

 "I joined GM.Digital in January 2020 due to my interest in psychology.
 Due to this group, I have given advice on several studies and even collaborated with GM.Digital on a research study of my own.
 I would hignly recommend GM.Digital to anyone interested in doing psychology."